Perfluorooctanoic Acid (PFOA)

-State of the Evidence on Perfluorooactanoic Acid (PFOA)
+State of the Evidence on Perfluorooctanoic Acid (PFOA)

 Perfluorooctanoic Acid (PFOA) is used extensively in commercial applications for its chemical properties of being highly stable and having low surface tension.
 PFOA is found in compounds such as Teflon® and Gore-tex® as well as in other products including carpet and furniture protectants.